tendermint/budget/docs/Tutorials/README.md

 # Tutorials Documentation

-How to use the Budget module Tutorials Documentation.
+How to use the budget module Tutorials documentation.

 - [Tutorials Documentation](#tutorials-documentation)
   - [Introduction](#introduction)